hagersamir/3D-Car-Configurator/README.md

 # 🧩 3D Car Configurator

-An **interactive 3D configurator system** built in Unity that allows users to directly interact with a 3D model and customize its components in real time through a responsive 2D UI overlay.
+An **interactive 3D car configurator system** built in Unity that allows users to directly interact with a 3D model and customize its components in real time through a responsive 2D UI overlay.

 This project demonstrates **3D interaction, UI/UX integration, input handling, and real-time material/mesh updates**, delivering a smooth and polished product-style experience similar to real automotive or product configurators.